-PROPOSAL FOR THE INCLUSION OF THE SMOOTH HAMMERHEAD SHARK (Sphyrna zygaena) IN APPENDIX II OF THE CONVENTION
+PROPOSAL FOR THE INCLUSION OF

+THE SMOOTH HAMMERHEAD SHARK (Sphyrna zygaena)

+IN APPENDIX II OF THE CONVENTION

+UNEP/CMS/COP13/Doc.27.1.9(b)

+and

+UNEP/CMS/COP13/Doc.27.1.9(b)

-UNEP/CMS/COP13/Doc.27.1.9 (a and b)
+ScC-SC4 Agenda Item 11.1.9(a and b)

-The Scientific Council has reviewed the two proposals from Brazil and the European Union in conjunction as both are proposing the same species, the Smooth Hammerhead Shark (Sphyrna zygaena) for inclusion in Appendix II of the Convention.
+The Council has reviewed the two proposals from Brazil and the European Union in conjunction as both are proposing the same species, the Smooth Hammerhead Shark (Sphyrna zygaena) for inclusion in Appendix II of the Convention.
 The proposal from the EU refers to the global population while the proposal from Brazil concerns the regional population shared by Argentina, Brazil and Uruguay.